D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models

-where $\mathbf{w}_{c}$ and $\mathbf{w}_{e}$ represent the weights assigned to each reserved and evicted key-value pair, respectively.
-We adopt a similarity-based weighting strategy, inspired by Graph Attention Network~\citep{velivckovic2017graph}.
+where $\mathbf{w}_{c}$ and $\mathbf{w}_{e}$ represent the weights assigned to each preserved and evicted key-value pair, respectively.
+We adopt a similarity-based weighting strategy, inspired by Graph Attention Networks (GAT)~\citep{velivckovic2017graph}.
 The weight calculation is as follows: